 12. If after exploring this web site I still have a question about the program, what should I do?

 Send an e-mail to UMGraduateTeacherCertificate@umich.edu Please allow at least one week for a response from the Center for Research on Learning and Teaching (CRLT).
 All special concerns regarding program requirements or documentation will be considered and decided by the U-M Graduate Teacher Certificate Advisory Committee, comprised of U-M administrators, faculty, CRLT staff, and graduate students.

 13. How do I enroll in the program?

-Click on the "My Portfolio" link in the navigation bar above.
+Click on the "My Dashboard" link in the navigation bar above.
 Log in using your kerberos password.
 Then, click on the "Enroll in program" link located in the gray box on the left side of the page.
 Answer all the questions and click on submit, now you are enrolled in the program and may submit documentation for professional development activities using the other links in the gray box.

 14. What additional opportunities are available at U-M to support my professional development as a teacher?

 You can find a full list of CRLT resources and programs for graduate students on this page.